Why Instagram for 55+? What's in it for Me?!

 There may be folks you look to for a quick inspiring quote, like @annlamott, @supersoul, or @brenebrown.
 Add @fortheinterested to your list!

-If you like to cook, follow your favorites just to see their pretty staging or table setting, with no pressure to actually make something (but you can click the bookmark tab too to save it).
-Many have created landing pages on their profile page with the recipe or a link to the recipe. @pinchofyum, @smittenkitchen
+If you like to cook, follow your favorites just to see their pretty staging or table setting, with no pressure to actually make something (but you can click the bookmark tab under a picture on the right too to save it).
+Most have landing pages on their profile page with the recipe or a link to the recipe - as mentioned, it will take you a few clicks to get there. @pinchofyum, @smittenkitchen

 Follow some brands you like to see their latest products or a new idea using them, but I would keep that list slim.
 Unfollow if they only have a meh approach on Insta.
 And, you probably already get email notifications from those anyway.
 I follow @stitchfix just because I like to see how they put outfits together, but I don’t have a stitchfix account.

-There aren’t very many grandparent sites – I follow to keep track of the market, not as inspiration per se.
-Use the search button a try some out!
-You can find favorite crafting sites too!
-Don’t be afraid to “unfollow” as you craft your perfect feed.
+This is not the biggest grandparent demographic, but there are more every day – I follow to keep track of the growing market and make new connections.
+Use the search button a try some out - it is starting to be an active group!
+Don’t be afraid to “unfollow” as you craft your perfect feed for you.

 Certainly, you can follow friends and family, but I mostly keep that to Facebook, unless they are good photographers or make things.
 Remember, I am not keeping in touch here, I am feeding my soul.